OmarShawky1/ACU/ACU-Mind-Map-Explanation.md

 #### Big N SE Roadmap

-They are reliable roadmaps and educational content provided by professionals working at those companies as a fast route to work at them.
-Each source contains the main contributor and his active record for references, and additionally, you can ask ACU members for their opinions.
+1. They are reliable roadmaps and educational content provided by professionals working at those companies as a fast route to work at them.
+2. Each roadmap mentions the author and his active record.
+Additionally, you can ask members for their opinions.
+3. Unfortunately, courses do not always support the aforementioned IEEE CS2013 Guidelines.

 Although only "Coding Interview University" is mentioned, ACU will add more resources soon.